linkeddatacenter/kees/README.md

 ## KEES agent requirements

+A KEES Agent SHOULD perform actions on a knowledge base on a sequence of four temporal phases called *windows*:

+- a startup  phase (**boot window**)  to initialize the knowledge base just with KEES description and TBOX statements
+- a time slot for the population of the Knowledge Base and to link data (**learning window**)
+- a time slot for the data inference (**reasoning window**)
+- a time slot to access the Knowledge Base and answering to questions  (**teaching window**)

+This sequence is called **KEES workflow** and it is a continuous integration process.
+A guard SHOULD allow user to query the knowledge base only during the teaching windows.

+A KEES Agent MUST know terms defined in  http://linkeddata.center/kees/v1 vocabulary.

-A KEES Agent MUST be able to
+A KEES Agent MUST be able to:

-- recognise and compute a dct:accrualPolicy that is made of a list of a strings containing  a SPARQL QUERY ASK operation or a list of urls to a resource providing an application/sparql-quey content.
+- recognise and compute a dct:accrualPolicy that is strings containing  a SPARQL QUERY ASK operation or a url to a resource providing an application/sparql-query content.
-- recognise and compute a dct:accrualMethod that is made of a list strings containing  a SPARQL QUERY CONSTRUCT operation or a list of urls to a resource providing an application/sparql-quey content.
+- recognise and compute a dct:accrualMethod that is made of a list strings containing  a SPARQL UPDATE CONSTRUCT operation or  url to a resource providing an application/sparql-update content.

-The list MUST determine the excecution order of method steps.

 ## Examples